Aye, there's the rub

 For many of us, outdoor grilling is practiced rain, snow or shine.
-But when the summer months come around, barbecue is king.
-We become bombarded with all sorts of ads about new barbecue equipment, fancy grills and cocktail concept.
+But when the summer months come around, we become bombarded with all sorts of ads about new barbecue equipment, fancy grills and cocktail concepts.

 At our home, we probably grill at least three days a week.
 I will admit that part of the reason, in addition to loving the taste of seared meat and vegetables, is that all I need to do is the prep.
-My sweet husband has had a fascination with fire since infancy, and this gives him a chance to share in domestic chores while indulging his primordial urges.
+My sweet husband has had a fascination with fire since infancy.
+Grilling gives him the opportunity to share in domestic chores while indulging his primordial urges.
 I have several good stories about how fire has gotten the better of Mr. Richards, and plan one day to put them into a book called, “I Know What I Am Doing.”
-It just gets longer and longer.
+It continues to be a work in progress.

 There are many pre-made rubs on the market, many of which are good.
 There are also pre-made marinades, most of which I think are awful and cloying, with a chemical aftertaste.
-The one exception is Lum’s Char Sui marinade, which is based on recipe developed by my dear friend Gordon’s family.
-The recipe was sold to a corporation and is now secret; and you can only get the marinade in Hawaii as far as I know.
+The one exception is Lum’s Char Sui marinade, which is based on recipe developed by my dear friend Gordon’s Lum's family.
+They sold the recipe to a corporation and it is now top secret.
+You can only get the marinade in Hawaii as far as I know.
 Or if you are really nice to Gordon and Gayle.
 But you can never have the recipe.

 This is a rub that you can rub directly onto your chicken or pork, or you can mix it with some Greek yogurt to tenderize the meat for a few hours.